What Does it Take to Be a Construction and Maintenance Painter?

 - Read work orders or receive instructions from supervisors or homeowners to determine work requirements.

 - Apply primers or sealers to prepare new surfaces, such as bare wood or metal, for finish coats.

 - Apply paint, stain, varnish, enamel, or other finishes to equipment, buildings, bridges, or other structures, using brushes, spray guns, or rollers.

 - Bake finishes on painted or enameled articles, using baking ovens.

 - Cut stencils and brush or spray lettering or decorations on surfaces.

-These are the skills Construction and Maintenance Painters say are the most useful in their careers:
+Below is a list of the skills most Construction and Maintenance Painters say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.